-Microsoft Hybrid Graphics is a seamless technology designed to get best performance from the graphics system while allowing longer battery life, without having to manually change settings.
+Microsoft Hybrid Graphics is a seamless switchable graphics technology designed to get best performance from the graphics system while allowing longer battery life, without having to manually change settings.
 Thus when an application is run that requires extra performance or quality, then the system will run the discrete GPU (dGPU); when the system does not require such enhanced performance it will let the integrated (iGPU) handle it.

-How the Technology Works
+How Switchable Technology works